EshaanDubey-20/Solar-desalination-rates/Readme.md

                                           SIMULATIONAL APPROACH
 A computer-based simulation was developed using python to calculate water yield of a solar still which perform desalination of a constant area under different operaating conditions.
-This simulation simulated various operating conditions and based on energy output, evaporation rates and losses.
+This simulation simulated various operating conditions and based on energy output, evaporation trend and losses.
 This simulation consists of folowing variables;
 1.Basin area - 0.02-0.05 m²
 2.Cover angle - 10-90°